achrafbouhadou/Software-Engineer-Coding-Challenge/README.md

 ## Repository Structure

 - **api/**
   Contains the backend application built with Laravel.
-It uses Laravel Sail (Docker) for a consistent development environment, along with Redis for caching and Elasticsearch for advanced search capabilities.
+It use Mysql for database and Redis for caching and Elasticsearch for advanced search capabilities.

 - **client/**
   Contains the frontend application built with Vue.js using TypeScript and pinia .
 This interface provides product and category management, including a dynamic search modal for categories.